Actindo-AG/Documentation/Core1Platform/AdministratingCore1/06_ExpertKnowledge.md

 # Expert knowledge

-This section contains procedures that you only should use, if you really know the consequences resultimng from these.
+This section contains procedures that you only should use, if you really know the consequences resulting from these.

-## Switch on &frasl; off single feature flags
+## Switch on&frasl;off single feature flags

 The *Development Mode* of the engine room allows you to turn certain system behaviors on and off in a fundamental way.
 For example, you can enable special caching functions of the *Core1 Platform*.
 Additionally, you can disable module-specific features such as the import of orders and event manager features.